Skip to content

 Select the Yes, sync the changes and run the tasks option to proceed.
 You should notice all of you IDE related import errors get automatically resolved as the sync generator will add the missing typescript references automatically!

 All built artifacts are now available within the dist/ folder located at the root of the monorepo.
 This is a standard pactice when using projects generated by the @aws/nx-plugin as it does not pollute your file-tree with generated files.
-In the event you want to clean your files, delete the dist/ folder without worrying about generated files being littered throughout the file tree.
+In the event you want to clean your files, delete the dist/ folder without worrying about build artifacts being littered throughout the file tree.

 Congratulations!
 You’ve created all of the required sub-projects required to start implementing the core of our AI Dungeon Adventure game. 🎉🎉🎉